-3 Steps to Create a Sales Funnel in 2022!
+3 Steps to Create a Sales Funnel!

 A sales funnel is a set of automated actions, designed to process your sales, from the first impression stage, through lead generating, trust building, action and conversion (the point where a lead is turning into a buying client)